6 Introduction to the Command Line

 6.5 Understanding the command prompt

-After opening the terminal what you will normally see is a blank screen with a ‘command prompt’, like the one shown above.
-This typically consists of your username, the device name, a colon, a directory path and ends with a dollar symbol.
-Like so:
+After opening the terminal what we will normally see is a blank screen with a ‘command prompt’, like the one shown above.
+This typically consists of our username, the device name, a colon, a directory path and ends with a dollar symbol.
+Like so.

 <username>@<device_name>:~$

-The command prompt is never involved in any command, it is just there to ensure you know who and where you are.
-When copying a command you should NOT copy the command prompt.
+The command prompt is never involved in any command, it is just there to ensure we know who and where we are.
+When copying a command we should NOT copy the command prompt.

 Finally, in this tutorial, the symbols<> are used to show things that will/should be replaced by another value.
 For example, in Thiseas’ command prompt <username> will be replaced by lamnidis, as that is his username.

-Now back to your prompt: It tells you that you are in the directory ~.
-The directory ~, stands for your home directory.
+Now back to our prompt: It tells us that we are in the directory ~.
+The directory ~, stands for our home directory.
 Note that this shorthand will point to a different place, depending on the machine and the user.

-If you want to know what the shorthand means, (here comes your first command!) you can type in pwd, which stands for “print working directory”.
-Your “working directory” is whichever directory you are currently in.
+If we want to know what the shorthand means, (here comes our first command!) we can type in pwd, which stands for “print working directory”.

 pwd